Body Muscles – Complete List | Ultimate Muscle Guide

 Lower Limb Muscles

-- Hamstrings: Back thigh group that flexes the knee.
+• Hamstrings: Back thigh group that flexes the knee and helps extend the hip.

 Smooth Muscles: The Silent Workers

 Smooth muscles operate involuntarily in walls of hollow organs like intestines, blood vessels, bladder, and uterus.
-Unlike skeletal muscles that contract quickly but tire fast, smooth muscle contractions are slow and sustained.
+Unlike skeletal muscles that often contract quickly for movement, smooth muscle contractions are generally slower and can be sustained for longer periods.

 Examples include: